- How to Create Human Friendly Content with The WordPress SEO Plugin by Squirrly? - July 27, 2018

 1. One must prioritize

 Are your tasks actually important to your overall activity?
 You will never be effective if you don’t know what you want to do.
 The tabs you have on your goals will help you in prioritizing your everyday tasks.
 Always ask yourself if each activity takes you closer to the goals you have.

 If one action does not get you one step closer to your goals, then it’s not a priority.
 Stop focusing on all the tasks you have to do and decide what actions are actually relevant to your goals.

 If you keep working on tasks based on the order in which they land on your desk, then you will always be busy but never efficient.

 Whatever you do to improve productivity, time management is essential.
 Plan your activities ahead of time and respect your program.
 And planning your activity is like a business meeting with yourself.
 Treat it like it’s a meeting with the most valued clients of your company.

-If one of the your priorities this week is to write an article each day then don’t leave that on a to do list after promoting yourself on social media.
+If one of your priorities this week is to write an article each day then don’t just leave that on a to-do list.
 Get working on it and don’t postpone.
 Don’t forget that a goal without a plan is just a wish.
-Same goes for your to do list and schedule.
-If you schedule something, commit to it.
+The same goes for your to-do list and schedule.

-4. One must celebrate progress to improve productivity
+3. One must celebrate progress to improve productivity

 It is a great feeling in reviewing your activity and celebrating your success when reaching goals.
-Take a few minutes at the end of the day to see where you’ve got and congratulate yourself for the good job you’ve done in finishing all the important elements of that specific day.
+Take a few minutes at the end of the day to see where you’re at and congratulate yourself for the good job you’ve done in finishing all the important elements of that specific day.

 It’s exactly what you need to keep you going the next day.